 Exercise: getting enough exercise each week helps to boost your body’s ability to fight off illness while also releasing feel-good chemicals in the brain.
 Experts recommend getting at least 150 minutes of exercise each week, usually broken up into five half-hour sessions.
 This can be anything from walking to lifting weights to jumping on a bike.

 Diet: how you eat does more than just fuel your body; it also fuels your mind.
 Be sure that you are providing your brain with the nutrients it needs to function at full capacity.
 That means cutting back on processed foods and avoiding alcohol.

-Smoking: oftentimes, people will turn to smoking and other substances to handle difficult situations or complicated emotions.
-While these quick-fixes may appear to relieve symptoms in the moment, the reality is that they weaken your body and have a negative effect on your mind, perpetuating the cycle of needing to seek out relief.
+Smoking: oftentimes, people will turn to smoke and other substances to handle difficult situations or complicated emotions.
+While these quick fixes may appear to relieve symptoms in the moment, the reality is that they weaken your body and have a negative effect on your mind, perpetuating the cycle of needing to seek out relief.
 Instead, try relaxation techniques or exercise when the urge to smoke hits.